Sign In / Register

 ABOUT THE BUSINESS

-The Hisense Group (”the Group”) is a world leader of flat panel TVs, household appliances and mobile communication devices and is recognized as a global top 10 player by the business intelligence industry and research institutions.
+The Hisense Group (“the Group”) is a world leader of flat panel TVs, household appliances and mobile communication devices and is recognised as a global top 10 player by the business intelligence industry and research institutions.

-TAX STRATEGY
+TAX STRATEGY AND SCOPE

-The group recognize its responsibility to deliver value to shareholders, as well as paying taxes arising from its business activities which contribute to the societies where it operates.
+The group recognise its responsibility to deliver value to shareholders, as well as paying taxes arising from its business activities which contribute to the societies where it operates.
 Hisense UK’s tax strategy requires that all tax obligations are complied with in the UK.
 In addition, the Company aims to align the tax payment outcomes with the commercial reality and where profits are generated.

 TAX DECISION MAKING PROCESS AND INTERNAL GOVERNANCE